sunfounder/ultimate-sensor-kit/docs/source/faq/burn_firmware.rst

 =====================================================

-Re-brun the Firmware with R4
+Re-burn the Firmware with R4
 ---------------------------------------

 **1. Build the circuit**